Tuesday, June 2, 2020

 Details of the Competition

-Graduate Students will pitch their research in 2 minutes or less!
+Graduate Students will pitch their research in 2 minutes or less in a virtual setting!

-Sponsored by PPG Industries, the Millennium Café Pitch Competition is an opportunity to pitch your research in TWO minutes or less using no more than four 8.5” x 11” printed slides.
+Sponsored by PPG Industries, the Millennium Café Pitch Competition is an opportunity to pitch your research in TWO minutes or less using no more than four supporting slides.
 Graduate students will briefly convey their research to a curious and technically diverse audience in hopes of taking home CASH PRIZES and developing new COLLABORATIONS.

-Big Picture - Did the presenter tell you why the research is important?
+Big Picture – Did the researcher give a compelling reason why their work is important?

 Winners of this Competition